 Characteristics

-Short irons have the highest loft and shortest shafts among irons, resulting in a higher ball flight and increased control.
-Their smaller clubface and higher center of gravity make them ideal for accurate approach shots and stopping the ball quickly on the green.
+Short irons have the most loft and shortest shafts in the iron set.
+The higher center of gravity produces a steep ball flight that stops quickly on the green.

 Typical Uses and Shot Situations